Please Read How You Can Help Keep the Encyclopedia Free

 - In inner sense, one is conscious of oneself only as one appears to oneself, not as one is.

-So when we seem to be directly conscious of features of ourselves, we in fact have the same kind conscious of them as we have of features of things in general—we appear to ourselves to be like this, that or the other, in just the way that we know of any object only as it appears to us.
+So when we seem to be directly conscious of features of ourselves, we in fact have the same kind of consciousness of them as we have of features of things in general—we appear to ourselves to be like this, that or the other, in just the way that we know of any object only as it appears to us.

 Then he turns to consciousness of oneself and one's states by doing apperceptive acts.
 This is a knottier problem.
 Here we will consider only consciousness of oneself as subject.
 Certainly by the second edition, Kant had come to see how implausible it would be to maintain that one has no consciousness of oneself, one's real self, at all when one is conscious of oneself as the subject of one's experience, agent of one's acts, by having these experiences and doing those acts.
 In the 2nd edition, he reflects this sensitivity as early as B68; at B153, he goes so far as to say that an apparent contradiction is involved.

 Furthermore, when we are conscious of ourselves as subject and agent by doing acts of apperceiving, we do appear to ourselves to be substantial, simple and continuing.
-He had to explain these appearances away; doing was one of his aims, indeed, in his attacks on the second and third Paralogisms.
+He had to explain these appearances away; doing so was one of his aims, indeed, in his attacks on the second and third Paralogisms.
 Thus, Kant had strong motives to give consciousness of self as subject special treatment.
 Let us sneak up on the way he did so via a couple of intermediate theses.
 His treatment of the issue and attendant critique of the inflated views on it of his rationalist predecessors led him to some remarkable insights into reference to and consciousness of self.

 Kant generated the special treatment he needed by focussing first on reference to self.
 Here are some of the things that he said about reference to oneself as subject.
 It is a consciousness of self in which “nothing manifold is given.”
 (B135).
 In the kind of reference in which we gain this consciousness of self, we “denote” but do not “represent” ourselves (A382).
 We designate ourselves without noting “any quality whatsoever” in ourselves (A355).
 This yields his fourth thesis about consciousness of and knowledge of self.